MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-connectivity.md

 # Best practices for community connectivity

-Teams provides a shared work environment that strengthens connectivity and boosts productivity.
-Monitoring team cohesion post technology adoption is an indication of tool effectiveness.
+Microsoft Teams provides a shared work environment that strengthens connectivity and boosts productivity.
+By utilizing asynchronous technology, people can post, share, and collaborate across time zones and projects.

+When fully utilized, platforms, such as Teams can encourage organic communities to grow, both those for work (Project xyz) and those outside of work (Working moms, cooks, Local sports fans, and so on).

 ## Why it matters